akashuv-21/parase/README.md

 It contains a wide range of document layouts, from text-heavy pages to complex tables, enabling a thorough evaluation of the parser’s performance.
 The dataset comes with annotations for layout elements such as paragraphs, headings, and tables.

+The following options are required for evaluation:
+- **`--ref_path`**: Specifies the path to the reference JSON file, predefined as `data/reference.json` for evaluation purposes.
+- **`--pred_path`**: Indicates the path to the predicted JSON file.
+You can either use a sample result located in the `dataset/sample_results` folder, or generate your own by using the inference script provided in the `scripts` folder.

 #### Element detection and serialization evaluation
 This evaluation will compute the NID metric to assess how accurately the text in the document is recognized considering the structure and order of the document layout.